smenjas/educational-content/computers.md

 you can forget the rest.

 #### Choosing a Strong Password You Can Remember
-A strong password has several bits of entropy, the more the merrier.
-Think of four or more words that have nothing to do with each other except in your brain.
+A strong password has several bits of entropy: the more the merrier.
+Think of four or more words that have nothing to do with each other, except in your brain.
 Silently repeat them to yourself, many times.
 Don't use existing song lyrics, or lines from a poem or a book or a blog.
 Those can be guessed.